 Changes in waist circumference over time can indicate an increase or decrease in abdominal fat.
 Increased abdominal fat increases one’s risk for heart disease and many other ailments.
 It affects almost every organ system.

 Locate your upper hip bones, place the tape on the top of the upper hip bone around the abdomen, and around the top of the other hip bone. the tape measure should be snug but should not cause compressions on the skin and should be parallel with the floor.

 If you are Caucasian, African-American or Hispanic, we recommend the waist circumference to be half your height in inches.

 For example: If you are 5 feet, 10 inches tall, you are 70 inches.
 We would recommend your waist circumference to be 35 inches or less for optimal health.
 (1/2 your height in inches).

 Certain populations have smaller waists and can still be at risk under the standard waist circumference goals.
 Therefore, the following chart should assist you in knowing your waist circumference goals:

 |Chinese||>90cm (35.4 in)||>80cm (31.5 in)|

 No magic here.
 Eat healthy, participate in aerobic exercise, and lose some weight.

 The first step to healthy eating is to avoid the processed foods, simple carbohydrates and simple sugars life tends to throw at you.
-Learn more about good nutrition guidlines.
+Learn more about good nutrition guidelines.

 The best exercise to reduce waist circumference is a good aerobic workout.
-Examples include: fast walking, jogging, swimming, cycling, hiking, aerobic class such as kickboxing, jazzercise, etc. Learn more about getting the most from your workout.
+Examples include fast walking, jogging, swimming, cycling, hiking, aerobic class such as kickboxing, jazzercise, etc.